 Bryce Canyon National Park

 Do you know what a hoodoo is?
-Well, Bryce Canyon, situated in Southern Utah, is the perfect place to learn about them.
-These rock formations look a lot like intricately carved chess pieces complete with spires and Bryce canyon has thousands of them.
+Well, Bryce Canyon, located in Southern Utah, is the perfect place to learn about them!
+These eroded red sandstone rock formations look a lot like intricately carved chess pieces and Bryce Canyon National Park has literally thousands of them.

 Denali National Park